RabbyHub/rabby.io/docs/metamask-conflicts/README.md

 ## Settings in Chrome

-1. Open the extensions page: chrome://extensions
+1. Open the extensions page: [chrome://extensions](chrome://extensions)
 2. Find MetaMask and click the switch button in the bottom right corner to disable it.
+3. If any dapp website is opened, refresh the website.

 ![Guide](./metamask-conflicts.png)
 ---